 New > Text Document

-2. Open the Text Document and paste the following lines in it.
+2. Open the Text Document and paste the following lines into it.

 @echo off